“LOOK AT ME WHEN I’M TALKING TO YOU!”

 There is always more than one way of doing something.
 So instead of insisting on that one way that doesn’t work for one party, find a way that works for both.

-Many autistic people can learn to force themselves to make eye contact.
-That’s why it is being done to us in many therapies.
+Some autistic people have no problem with eye contact.
+Some like it.
+Some even need it.
+And many autistic people who wouldn’t naturally make eye contact can learn to force themselves to.
+This is being done to us in many therapies.
 That doesn’t mean it’s necessary, or healthy.

 In our society, autistic people are currently taught by default that not making eye contact is abnormal, and not acceptable.
 They are taught that it is a requirement, and they learn that non-autistic people simply don’t care about the negative effects it has for them.